hsiong/learning-my-note/README.md

 # Pre
-Share my learning note for your guys, to be a achitect as soon as possible !
+Share my learning note for your guys, to be an achitect as soon as possible !

 # Learning Plan - 2023